noiapp/covid-19-spread-simulator/README.md

 ---

+- Modified to add the  "quarantine" state by Giuseppe Sucameli If a symptomatic person has the app installed, all the people having the app which had contacts with him are quarantined as well.

-Modified to add the  "app" factor by Marco Pierobon
+- Modified to add the  "app" factor by Marco Pierobon An infected person having the app installed stops moving, infected people having the app don't infect other people having the app.

 ---